hyperledger/besu/CODING-CONVENTIONS.md

   - Keep methods and classes short and focused on a single responsibility.
 Preferable maximum lengths:
     * Lambdas: 1 - 3 lines
     * Methods: less than 50 lines
-    * Anonymous classes: less than a 50 lines
+    * Anonymous classes: less than 50 lines
     * Inner classes: not much more than 50 lines
     * Classes: a few hundred lines
   - Be thoughtfully organised in terms of method order, package structure, and module usage